piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 ##  XMM_pulse_profile.py / NuSTAR_pulse_profile.py

-Chooses photons by energy ranges and plot their pulse profiles
+Chooses photons by energy ranges and plot their pulse profiles using pulse_profile.py

 Makes an adjustment of the pulse profiles with sinusoids